 Guilloche is a decorative engraving technique where a very precise intricate repetitive pattern or design is mechanically engraved into an underlying material with fine detail.
 This technique is commonly used on bank notes, currency or cards etc. to protect against forged copies.

 UV ink is applied to the card and is invisible to the naked eye.
 It can only be seen when a UV light is applied to the card.
-This has been shown on this image for illustration purposes only and will not be visible on the issued cards.

 This is a technique where the design has very fine lines printed on the card which if photocopied will not duplicate.